Ernest Thompson (musician): Early life

 Thompson was born in 1892 in Clemmons, North Carolina, a suburb of Winston-Salem.
 When he was 18, he severely injured his eyes in an accident in the saw mill where he worked.
 He soon became blind.
 From around 1912 to 1914, he attended the North Carolina School for the Blind and Deaf in Raleigh learning to make brooms and mattresses and tune pianos.
 Around this time, Thompson began honing his musical skills.
-Music seemed a more preferable way to earn a living than what his training suggested, so he took to the streets as a musician, a career path followed by many blind virtuosos in the 1910s and 1920s, such as Andrew Jenkins, Reverend Gary Davis, Blind Lemon Jefferson, Ed Haley, and Willie McTell.
+Music seemed a more preferable way to earn a living than what his training suggested, so he took to the streets as a musician, a career path followed by many blind virtuosos in the 1910s and 1920s, such as Andrew Jenkins, Reverend Gary Davis, Blind Lemon Jefferson, Ed Haley, and Blind Willie McTell.

 In 1917, Thompson married Bettie Viola Hauser, but after four years she experienced a mental breakdown and was institutionalized the rest of her life.
 Meanwhile, he continued to eke out a living playing on the streets as well as at schools, dances and other gatherings.